-The present article focuses on ensemble or Monte-Carlo techniques for forecasting and updating of the pdf.
+The present article focuses on ensemble or Monte-Carlo techniques for fore-casting and updating of the pdf.
 One promising approach for high-dimensional geophysical problems is the ensemble Kalman filter (EnsKF; Evensen 1994, Houtekamer and Mitchell 1998).
 The EnsKF update, however, depends only on the first and second moments of the ensemble and is thus suboptimal for non-Gaussian pdfs.
-Our goal here is to build on the EnsKF to produce ensemble techniques applicable to non-Gaussian pdfs in high dimensions.
+Our goal here is to build on the EnsKF to produce ensemble techniques applicable to non-Gaussian pdfs, and to be generally useful these techniques should have the property of extending to high-dimensional systems.